kardigen/devcrowd_node_workshop/Readme.md

 **Task for you:** add code and test to set focus on loginBox when login view initialized.

-## Home page and registration page services - #step5
+## Home page and registration page services - #step6
+Create model, services and tests for registration.
+Integrate with existing view